|Prediction is very difficult, especially about the future. Niels Bohr|

 As you will see in the next chart, the neural output calculated by Premium Markets answers both of these issues.

-Here we have 'fixed' the SMA lag by shifting the Weighted SMA calculation 50 days backward, letting the resulting SMA to display a better representation of the trend indeed.
+In that chart, we have 'fixed' the SMA lag by artificially shifting the Weighted SMA 50 days backward, letting the resulting SMA to display a better representation of the trend indeed.

-The issue being in that case that we are missing the most important last 50 days of the trend as they have been shifted backward.
+The issue is now that, in this case, we are missing the most important last 50 days of the trend as they have been shifted backward.
 It is represented by the light blue prediction area on the chart.

-In comparison, the output calculation offered by Premium Markets seems to solve all of these issues :
+In comparison, the output calculation offered by Premium Markets seems to solve this issue :

-As seen above, the output is in fact drawing a smoothing line of the quotation price trend but without the lag you would actually get with other smoothing technique.
+As seen above, the output is in fact drawing a smoothing line of the stock price trend but without the lag you would actually get with other smoothing techniques.
 By redrawing a smooth trend line of the quotation line, the output from the neural network will tell us if the share is following a bullish or a bearish trend.